- Video: Baby Wants to Be Held All the Time – Reasons and Solutions

-If your baby cries the moment you put him down, then you are not the only one experiencing this.
+If your baby cries when you put him down, you are not the only one experiencing this.
 You must have tried rocking your baby endlessly, carrying him in a stroller all day long but with no respite.
-For most newborn babies, the desire to be held in arms is quite normal.
+The desire to be held in arms is quite normal for most newborn babies.
 Babies usually require a considerable amount of physical connection, particularly during the initial days after birth.
 They seek the soothing contact of their mother’s body because that’s what they have experienced in the mother’s womb.
 Some experts refer to this singularity as the fourth-trimester effect.
-Parents need to continue holding their baby for the maximum time anyway even if it seems tiresome and challenging.
+Therefore, parents need to continue holding their baby for the maximum time, even if it seems tiresome and challenging.

-Why Do Babies Want to Be Held Always?
+Why Do Babies Always Want to Be Held?

-Some of the reasons as to why babies always want to be held are as follows:
+Some of the reasons why babies like to be held are as follows:

 1. The Transition From the Womb to the World

-For some babies, the transition from the womb to the outside world can be quite overwhelming.
+Transforming from the womb to the outside world can be overwhelming for some babies.
 They may not be ready to face the unfamiliar, bright world yet.
-They may still prefer the secure, dark and cosy womb of their mothers where they spent their greatest time curled up sleeping.
+They may still prefer their mothers’ secure, dark, cosy wombs where they spent their most significant time sleeping.
 Post-delivery the change of environment can be unsettling.
 Hence, a baby may find it upsetting to adjust to new sounds, new faces, or the new position of sleeping on his back.

 2. Separation Anxiety